Prayer Book of Queen Beatrice

 Italy — Second half of the 15th century

-Golden Marian prayers and magnificent Renaissance book art in the smallest of spaces: the private prayer book of the Queen of Hungary, written entirely in gold ink and a gorgeous testimony to her powerful patronage
+Golden Marian prayers and magnificent Renaissance book art in the smallest of spaces: the private prayer book of the Queen of Hungary, written largely in gold ink and a gorgeous testimony to her powerful patronage

 1. Beatrice of Aragon (1457–1508) was Queen of Hungary and Bohemia and a great patron of Renaissance art